Browse courses to find something that interests you.

 A brief course outline, with topics by week and assessment task due dates, is available on the ARITA website.

-On completing this subject, in addition to the core subject Fundamentals of Restructuring, Insolvency and Turnaround, participants will receive an Advanced Certificate in Restructuring and Turnaround from ARITA, and satisfy the education requirements to obtain Professional Membership of ARITA.
+On completing this course, in addition to the core course, Fundamentals of Restructuring, Insolvency and Turnaround, participants will receive an Advanced Certificate in Restructuring and Turnaround from ARITA, and satisfy the education requirements to obtain Professional Membership of ARITA.

 Applicants must also be subscribers or members of ARITA prior to enrolling in any subject of the Advanced Certification program.
 Visit ARITA for further information.